 Krimighna – group of herbs that are used to treat worm infestation.

-Svedopaga – group of herbs that are used in Svedana (preparatory procedure for Panchakarma)
+Svedopaga – Ayurvedic plants that are used in Svedana (preparatory procedure for Panchakarma)

 Shirovirechanopaga – group of herbs that are used in Nasya Panchakarma treatment